Mercy-nenoh/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that deletes all files in the current directory that ends with characte ~
+Script that creat directories welcome/, welcome/to/ and welcome/to/school